-Apparently, Montellano arguing again against the historical approach to the indigenous literature.
-But in these lines he adds a crucial term that he borrowed from Cuesta, he is interested in the spiritual significance of the indigenous literature.
-The spirit which Cuesta has attributed to the Classical literature and has deprived of the popular literature, turns to be the most important characteristic of the indigenous literature.
-Throughout the essay Montellano distinguishes between two layers that exist in any kind of literature, the first layer is the corporal, it contains the sound and the rhythm that affect the senses of the reader.
-The second layer is the spirit of the poem, that is beyond the sensual perception, it contains the figurative language and the images that affect the spirit of the reader.
-The indigenous languages are dead, claims Montellano, and accordingly the corporal layer of the indigenous poetry has lost its significance.
-However, while the original rhythms cannot survive the transition into the Spanish language, the spiritual value of the indigenous literature can.
-The unique images and figures can speak to the modern reader’s spirit even threw translation.
-The Spanish language lend the indigenous poetry its body that preserves its soul.
+Montellano is apparently arguing again against the historical approach to indigenous literature.
+But in these lines, he adds a crucial term that he borrowed from Cuesta: he is interested in the spiritual significance of the indigenous literature.
+The spirit which Cuesta had attributed to the Classical literature and deprived the popular literature of, turns out to be the most important characteristic of the indigenous literature.
+Throughout the essay, Montellano distinguishes between two layers that exist in any kind of literature.
+The first layer is the corporeal, and it contains the sound and the rhythm that affect the senses of the reader.
+The second is the spirit of the poem that is beyond sense perception, and it contains the figurative language and images that affect the spirit of the reader.
+Montellano claims that the indigenous languages are dead, and accordingly the corporeal layer of the indigenous poetry has lost its significance.
+However, while the original rhythms cannot survive the transition into the Spanish language, the spiritual value can.
+The unique images and figures can speak to the modern reader’s spirit even through translation.
+The Spanish language lends the indigenous poetry its body that preserves its soul.

-Since the spiritual layer of the indigenous literature is not limited in linguistic, chronologic and geographic borders, Montellano can easily compare it to the oriental literature or the French surrealist poems (Montellano 1935: 14).
-Thus, during his career he has never limited himself to Mexican literature, he translates Eliots’s Ash Wednesday and he does not hide his admiration for D. H Lawrence or Paul Verlaine.
-True poetry, he writes in his essay, is being created from the heart of the poet, and it does not matter whether he lives in the twentieth century or the fifteenth, nor whether he is Mexican or French (Ibid.
+Since the spiritual layer of the indigenous literature is not limited by linguistic, chronologic or geographic borders, Montellano can easily compare it to Oriental literature or French surrealist poetry (Montellano 1935: 14).
+Thus, during his career, he never limited himself to Mexican literature: he translated Eliots’s Ash Wednesday and he did not hide his admiration for D. H Lawrence or Paul Verlaine.
+True poetry, he writes, is being created from the heart of the poet, and it does not matter whether he lives in the twentieth century or the fifteenth, nor whether he is Mexican or French (Ibid.
 20).
-Montellano’s interest in indigenous literature is therefore not a national one, but a poetic one, his ultimate goal is to find the right expression for his individual experience.
-In the ancient texts, just like the contemporary European poetry, he finds various elements that will enrich his poems.
-The following pages will be dedicated to an examination of two importance elements in Montellano’s poetry: images and dreams.
-The origin of both of them, can be traced back over two sources, modern European poetry and ancient Mexican one.
-By discussing the origins of Montellano’s poetry I wish to explore how the ancient indigenous literature function in modern literary worls such as Montellano’s.
+Montellano’s interest in indigenous literature is therefore not national, but rather poetic: his ultimate goal is to find the right expression for his individual experience.
+In the ancient texts, as in contemporary European poetry, he finds various elements that enrich his poems.
+The following pages are dedicated to an examination of two important elements in Montellano’s poetry: images and dreams.
+The origin of both can be traced back over two sources: modern European poetry and ancient Mexican poetry.
+By discussing the origins of Montellano’s poetry, I wish to explore how the ancient indigenous literature functions in modern literary works, such as Montellano’s.
 Does it make Montellano’s poetry any different?

 B.

-It seems like the image stands in the focus of poetic discussion since the second half of the ninetieth century.
-Threw exceptional images poets such as Paul Verlaine and Charles Baudelaire intended to break the frozen realism that was dominated the European poetry at that time.
-A more comprehensive image theory was developed at the beginning of the twentieth century, when the surrealist movement in Paris and the Imagist movement in the United States and England explored new kinds of images.
-Montellano is deeply impresses by their discoveries, following Verlaine he states that images are “creación pura del espiritú”.
-Images enable the poet to explore different realities (Montellano 1935: 16):
+The image has been the focus of poetic discussion since the second half of the nineteenth century.
+Through exceptional images, poets such as Paul Verlaine and Charles Baudelaire attempted to break the frozen realism that dominated European poetry at the time.
+A more comprehensive image theory was developed at the beginning of the twentieth century, when the Surrealist movement in Paris and the Imagist movement in the United States and England explored new kinds of images.
+Montellano was deeply impressed by their discoveries.
+Following Verlaine, he states that images are “creación pura del espiritú”.
+Images enable the poet to explore different realities:

-La imagen para los nuevos conceptos de la estética, es una realidad del espíritu y el lenguaje propio de la poesía… es también del dominio de la psicología contemporánea… las imágenes y las formas misteriosas de la poesía obran, por vías subconsciencias…
+La imagen para los nuevos conceptos de la estética, es una realidad del espíritu y el lenguaje propio de la poesía… es también del dominio de la psicología contemporánea… las imágenes y las formas misteriosas de la poesía obran, por vías subconsciencias… (Montellano 1935: 16)